Zyten/jp/_posts/2017-04-22-a-humble-beginning.md

 - Daily Memrise (45 Mins each)

-   Hiragana : Introduction to Japanese (Teaches hiragana as well as some Japan trivia)
+   +Hiragana : Introduction to Japanese (Teaches hiragana and some Japan trivia)
-   Katakana : Basic Katakana 1 (Might move on to another course once I'm comfortable.
+   +Katakana : Basic Katakana 1 (Might move on once I'm more comfortable.)
        I find katakana to be more confusing than Hiragana since there are a few that look very similar for me
 	   whilst Hiragana were more distinct-looking.
 Nonetheless, I'll try to get used to it.
-   Japanese 1 : Vocabs, Hiragana and Katakana
+   +Japanese 1 : Vocabs, Hiragana and Katakana

 - Daily TextFugu (around 1 Hour)

    I doubt that anything longer will be realistic.
 Forcing myself too much might be a bad idea I suppose.
 Might as well balance out with other activities.
 The most important thing is I'm doing to spend time for Japanese daily from now on.
 With luck, this log will be updated daily or at least weekly.

    By next year (21 April 2017) I intend to be ready to take JLPT 3.
 Godspeed for me..

 ---